uestc-cyberlab/gpu_undocumented_instruction/README.md

-# <center><font size=5> A Kernel Hijacking Vulnerability on NVIDIA GPUs</font></center>
+# <center><font size=5> An Instruction-Level Vulnerability on NVIDIA GPUs</font></center>

 ## <font size=5> I. Introduction</font>

-We found a kernel hijacking vulnerability on NVIDIA GPUs.
-Through manipulating the invocation mechanism of the CUDA driver functions, attackers can craft a disguised CUDA kernel loading API (**cuModuleLoad()**) to hijack the GPU kernel.
-With this vulnerability, attacks can implant malicious logic into the hijacked kernel, causing malicious code execution.
+We find an instruction-level vulnerability on NVIDIA Pascal GPUs.
+Specifically, we apply our testing tool to NVIDIA GTX1050, and have found several undocumented instructions.
+These undocumented instructions do not belong to the official Pascal Instruction Set (https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html#maxwell-and-pascal-instruction-set), which means they are illegal instructions.
+However, these instructions can be executed on NVIDIA GPUs without raising any exception, and have strange functions.
+With this vulnerability, it can cause a calculation error.

 ## <font size=5> II.
 Exploitation</font>